 - Medial canthal pocket syndrome (upper and lower lids on the inside corner of the eye roll inwards creating a ‘pocket’ in which irritating substances, such as dirt and dust, can collect – due to head shape)

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 12.3 (parents should be lower)
+- Hip dysplasia: breed mean score 12.3 (parents should be lower)

-- Eye disease: Progressive retinal atrophy (PRA) (gradual loss of vision) (annual testing); Multifocal retinal dysplasia (MRD) (litter testing) (can be mild but some dogs’ sight is severely impaired)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing); Multifocal retinal dysplasia (MRD) (litter testing)

 DNA Tests Available